-Astigmatism is a common condition in which either the cornea or the crystalline lens does not curve in the typical way.
-Corrective lenses can often treat astigmatism, but surgery is also an option.
+Astigmatism is when either the cornea or the crystalline lens in the eye does not curve in the usual way.
+A person may have blurred vision or find themselves squinting.
+Corrective lenses can often treat it, but surgery may be an option.

 Astigmatism is one of a group of eye conditions called refractive errors.
 Other refractive errors include nearsightedness (myopia), farsightedness (hyperopia), and presbyopia, which happens with aging.

 Refractive errors are common.
 In fact, the National Eye Institute estimates that more than

 In this article, we detail the symptoms and causes of astigmatism and explain how eye doctors can treat it.